 Rescue model for the bystanders' intervention in emergencies

 Department of Physics, Korea Advanced Institute of Science and Technology Daejeon 305-701, Korea

 To investigate the effect of social interaction on the bystanders' intervention in emergency situations we introduce a rescue model which includes the effects of the victim's acquaintance with bystanders and those among bystanders.
 This model reproduces the surprising experimental result that the helping rate tends to decrease although the number of bystanders k increases.
 The model also shows that given the coupling effect among bystanders, for a certain range of small k the helping rate increases according to k and that coupling effect plays both positive and negative roles in emergencies.

-89.90.+n – Other topics in areas of applied and interdisciplinary physics.
+PACS: 87.23.Ge – Dynamics of social systems / 89.65.-s – Social and economic systems / 89.90.+n – Other topics in areas of applied and interdisciplinary physics

-© EDP Sciences 2006
+© EDP Sciences, 2006

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.